headleyra/mc/README.md

 ## Modifiers

 All modifiers declare two arguments and return either `{:ok, result}` or `{:error, reason}`.
-The first argument is passed the modified buffer from the previous modifier (in the chain); the second argument is passed the arguments for the modifier itself.
+The first argument receives the modified buffer from the previous modifier (in the chain) and the second argument receives the arguments for the modifier itself.

 Let's say we have the following modifiers: